profilecity/vidur/docs/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## Staying ahead
-Star Vidur on GitHub and be instantly notified of new releases.
+Star Vidur on GitHub and set the repo on a watch to be instantly notified of new releases.

 ![Star Image](asset/star-repo.gif)

 ## Security disclosure